robbintt/dspy_optimizations/gepa_self_optimizer/IMPLEMENTATION_PLAN.md

 ### 2. Set Up API Keys

-Set one or more of the following environment variables based on your model provider:
+Set one of the following environment variables based on your model provider:

 ```bash
 export CEREBRAS_API_KEY="your_cerebras_key"